grame-cncm/faust/tools/benchmark/README.md

 The **faustbench** tool uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
 All files are then compiled in a unique binary that will measure the DSP CPU of all versions of the compiled DSP.
 The tool is supposed to be launched in a terminal, but it can be used to generate an iOS project, ready to be launched and tested in Xcode.
 Using the `-source` option allows to create and keep the intermediate C++ files, with a Makefile to produce the binary.
 The generated DSP struct memory size in bytes is also printed for each compiler option.

+Notes that result is given as *MBytes/sec* (higher is better) which is computed as the mean of the 10 best values on the measurement period.
+An estimation of the DSP CPU use (in percentage of the available bandwidth at 44.1 kHz) is also computed using the effective duration of the measure.
+This value may not be perfectly coherent with the MBytes/sec value which is the one to be taken in account.

 `faustbench [-notrace] [-generic] [-ios] [-single] [-fast] [-run <num>] [-bs <frames>] [-source] [-double] [-opt <level(0..3|-1)>] [additional Faust options (-vec -vs 8...)] foo.dsp`

 Here are the available options: